nickwinder/illness-to-ultra/content/blog/trainingPlan.md

 #### Rest
 Obviously this means rest.
 It does not mean sit all day, but it will certainly mean a reduced work load.
 A little bit of walking around town, but just being mindful not to over excerpt yourself.
 #### Other
 Something that has not been noted down in this plan is stretching.
 I am not an avid stretcher, [especially not before a run][Stretching].
-But I do
+But I do sometimes do some at night, usually after a running day and also use foam rollers and massage balls.
+I feel this is important to ensure you keep a good range of motion and also it help you listen to your body a little more.
+You start to feel where you are tight, which areas of the body will cause injury soon.

 ## Future
 As of now, I have actually completed these first 4 weeks of training and I'm really glad to say they have gone very well.
 I'm injury free, other than a few small niggles, but nothing that will stop me.
 Between the 2 threshold sessions I managed to shave off 6 seconds/km which is very substantial and generally I'm feeling much better.
 Day to day, I feel far from the illness that started 5 months ago and hopefully I'll continue on this projection.